1–2 spots available for Q2 · Claim yours

 Fair question: why not one of these?

 • Svelte 5 is excellent.
 Runes API is clean.
 SvelteKit is a strong meta-framework.
-Hiring pool is the constraint; it is smaller than Vue's.
+Hiring pool is the constraint; smaller than Vue's.

 • Solid is the performance king.
 Tiny, fast, JSX-based.
 Hiring pool is niche.

-• Qwik does resumability, not hydration.
+• Qwik does resumability instead of hydration.
 Interesting bet.
 Ecosystem still young.

 React 19 features worth knowing